COMMITMENT TO PRIVACY

 Principle 5 – Limiting Use, Disclosure, and Retention of Personal Information

 We will not use or disclose personal information for purposes other than those for which it was collected, except with the consent of the individual or as required by law.
-We will retain personal information only as long as necessary for the fulfillment of the purposes for which it was collected.

 5.1 We may disclose an individual’s personal information to:

-- a public authority or agent of a public authority if, in our reasonable judgment, it appears that there is imminent danger to life or property which could be avoided or minimized by the disclosure of the information;
+(d) a public authority or agent of a public authority if, in our reasonable judgment, it appears that there is imminent danger to life or property which could be avoided or minimized by the disclosure of the information;

-- a third party that is affiliated with or otherwise related to or part of our organizational group;
+(e) a third party that is affiliated with or otherwise related to or part of our organizational group;

-- a third party with whom we are negotiating for the purpose of them taking over some or all of our service offerings and/or programs or other organizational activities; and
+(f) a third party with whom we are negotiating for the purpose of them taking over some or all of our service offerings and/or programs or other organizational activities; and

-- a third party where such disclosure is required or permitted by law.
+(g) a third party where such disclosure is required or permitted by law.

 Principle 6 – Accuracy of Personal Information